vbotka/ansible-linux-postinstall/docs/source/guide.rst

 .. code-block:: sh
    :emphasize-lines: 1

-   shell> ansible-playbook linux-postinstall.yml -t lp_task --syntax-check --diff
+   shell> ansible-playbook linux-postinstall.yml -t lp_task --check --diff

 When all seems to be ready run the command.
 Run the command twice and make sure the playbook and the configuration is idempotent